Guide to Buying Property in Costa Rica

 The reason for this is threefold:

 1. It may be more beneficial to have your income (from rentals) or capital gain (from the sale of the property) taxed within a Costa Rican company rather than having it taxed as personal income.
-Of course, this depends on the tax laws of the country of residency.
+Of course, this depends on the tax laws of the country of residency you reside in.

-2. It allows for simplified estate planning, whereby you can give or will shares of the corporation that owns the property to members of your family.
+2. It allows for simplified estate planning, whereby you can grant or will shares of the corporation that owns the property to members of your family.

 Forming a local corporate entity and using it to purchase and manage property holdings is a practical and common sense route to take in Costa Rica.
 While it is extremely easy to create a corporation in our country, it’s also a smart move, which serves your interests since it will, in many ways, make things easier and safer for you.
 Unlike the restrictive regulations found in other jurisdictions in Central America and around the world, the new entity or corporation may be fully owned by a foreign citizen, according to Costa Rican law.